 - "Now I'm RADIOACTIVE!
 That can't be good!"

-- TheCraftyTitan's Doom Hack... better known as Yukkuri Doom, in which everything runs on Rule of Funny and the Yukkuris are in no short supply.
-Oh and the rocket launcher is replaced with RAWKET LAWNCHAIR literally. https://www.youtube.com/watch?v=dske-7XjaiA part of the game in action.
+- TheCraftyTitan's Doom Hack... better known as Yukkuri Doom, in which everything runs on Rule of Funny and the Yukkuris are in no short supply. note Oh, and the rocket launcher is replaced with RAWKET LAWNCHAIR literally.
+Check it out in action here.